JanAdell/PlatformerGame/README.md

 * Parallax desynced from camera movement.
 * The colliders that didn't exist/we were'nt able to register, were replaced by selected areas in tiled.
 * When level changing, acceleration from the player during loading made subsequent spawn point be in the wrong position.
+* Enemies not appearing on screen.
+* Some enemies can go through colliders.

 ## Assets